 2. Walk your feet towards your hands so that your toes almost kiss your wrists.

-4. Focus your gaze forward about 6 inches ahead of you as you press your hips up high and begin to shift the weight forward on your finger pads and palms.
+4. Focus your gaze forward about six inches ahead of you as you press your hips up high, and begin to shift the weight forward on your finger pads and palms.

-5. Start balancing by lifting one foot at a time and then when you practiced enough bring both feet off the floor.
+5. Start balancing by lifting one foot at a time, and then when you have practiced enough, bring both feet off the floor.
 Then, slowly straighten your arms when you want to take it to another level.

-The reason why we want to find our point of focus 6 inches ahead of us and not directly down between our hands is because we don't want to roll into a somersault.
+- We want to find our drishti or point of focus six inches ahead of us and not directly down between our hands.
+The reason for this is because we don't want to roll into a somersault.

 I hope you'll have fun with this pose.
-Don't take it too seriously and get bummed if you don't get it the first time.
+Don't take it too seriously though, or get bummed if you don't get it the first time.
 Most of us don't.
-Just keep practicing.
+Just keep practicing. :)